Cogmasters/concord/README.md

 #### Debug Memory Errors
-* The recommanded method
+* The recommanded method:
-  Using SaiphC to build your bot and all runtime memory errors will be reported.
-The [instruction](/docs/SAIPH.md).
+  Using SaiphC to build your bot, and run the executable.
+All runtime memory errors will be reported.
+  The [instruction](/docs/SAIPH.md) to use SaiphC to build bots.

 * Using valgrind, which is more convenient but cannot report all runtime memory errors.
 ```